-The PPD seeks to provide users with prisoner information that is reliable and up to date.
+The PPD seeks to provide users with prisoner information that is reliable and up-to-date.
 Commission staff members work to maintain and update political prisoner records based on the staff member's area of expertise.
 The staff seek to provide objective analysis of information about individual prisoners, and about events and trends that drive political and religious imprisonment in China.

-As of September 1, 2015, the PPD contained information on 8,029 cases of political or religious imprisonment in China.
-Of those, 1,310 are cases of political and religious prisoners currently known or believed to be detained or imprisoned, and 6,719 are cases of prisoners who are known or believed to have been released, or executed, who died while imprisoned or soon after release, or who escaped.
-The Commission notes that there are considerably more than 1,310 cases of current political and religious imprisonment in China.
-The Commission staff works on an ongoing basis to add cases of political and religious imprisonment to the PPD.
+As of August 1, 2017, the PPD contained information on 8,850 cases of political or religious imprisonment in China.
+Of those, 1,422 are cases of political and religious prisoners currently known or believed to be detained or imprisoned, and 7,428 are cases of prisoners who are known or believed to have been released, who were executed, who died while imprisoned or soon after release, or who escaped.
+The Commission notes that there are considerably more than 1,422 cases of current political and religious imprisonment in China.
+The Commission staff work on an ongoing basis to add cases of political and religious imprisonment to the PPD.

-The Dui Hua Foundation, based in San Francisco, and the former Tibet Information Network, based in London, shared their extensive experience and data on political and religious prisoners in China with the Commission to help establish the database.
+The Dui Ĥua Foundation, based in San Francisco, and the former Tibet Information Network, based in London, shared their extensive experience and data on political and religious prisoners in China with the Commission to help establish the database.
 The Dui Hua Foundation continues to do so.
 The Commission also relies on its own staff research for prisoner information, as well as on information provided by non-governmental organizations (NGOs), other groups that specialize in promoting human rights and opposing political and religious imprisonment, and other public sources of information.